6vx/kitebot721/src/lib/text/devlog/PlayFab.md

 # PlayFab

-### first impressions

-I like this a lot.
-Specifically the cloudscript execution but everything else too.

-Authenticating is so simple, almost everything just kinda works.

-I don't know how to get the typings for the JavaScript sdk included. :s

-### side project

 ## playfab + svelte

 I started a separate repository for what I think will be the first of many "boiler-plate-y" components I need to break apart for my svelte project.